Racial Profiling Allegations Raise Concerns in Immigrant Communities

 “It’s really concerning to see these reports of racial profiling and the impact it’s having on immigrant communities,” said Sarah Malik, a community organiser in Minneapolis.
 “People shouldn’t have to live in fear of being stopped and questioned by federal agents simply because of their race or ethnicity.”

-The Guardian community team is calling on US citizens and permanent residents of colour living anywhere in the US who believe they have been recently targeted by immigration agents due to their race to share their experiences.
+The munity team is calling on US citizens and permanent residents of colour living anywhere in the US who believe they have been recently targeted by immigration agents due to their race to share their experiences.
 By shedding light on these issues, the team hopes to raise awareness and encourage accountability among law enforcement agencies.

 “It’s important that we document these incidents and give a voice to those affected,” said Malik.
 “No one should have to live in fear of being racially profiled by the very authorities tasked with upholding the law.”